When is the Best Time to Visit Rome, Italy?

 - Maratona di Roma – On the third Sunday in March each year, the Rome Marathon which draws runners from around the world, begins at the Roman Forum, passing some of the city’s most famous sites and the Vatican before ending at the Colosseum.

 - Easter Week – Easter week can be in March or April, though it always starts on Palm Sunday, the Sunday before Easter.
-In 2016, it will be on March 20.
-The Pope will hold a special mass in Saint Peter’s Square, Vatican City, including a Blessing of the Palms at Holy Mass that begins at 9:30am.
-On Holy Thursday, or Maundy Thursday, March 24, 2016, an unusual mass that brings fewer crowds and a better chance of seeing the Pope will be held at 9:30 in the morning.
-On Good Friday, March 25, 2016, a Papal Mass will be held at 5pm in Saint’ Peter’s Basilica, followed by the stations of the cross, or Via Crucis, at 9:15pm.
-The Pope will read a meditation in various language while a huge cross with burning lights helps to create an especially moving experience, even for those who aren’t religious.
-The Pope will lead an Easter Mass on Sunday, March 27, at 10:15am followed by an appearance at noon on the central loggia of Saint Peter’s Basilica to deliver a blessing “to the City and to the World,” known in Italian as Urbi et Orbi.
+The Pope will hold a special mass in Saint Peter’s Square, Vatican City, including a Blessing of the Palms at Holy Mass.
+On Holy Thursday, or Maundy Thursday an unusual mass that brings fewer crowds and a better chance of seeing the Pope will be held in the morning.
+On Good Friday, a Papal Mass will be held in Saint’ Peter’s Basilica, followed by the stations of the cross, or Via Crucis.
+The Pope will read a meditation in various languages while a huge cross with burning lights helps to create an especially moving experience, even for those who aren’t religious.
+The Pope will lead an Easter Mass on Sunday followed by an appearance on the central loggia of Saint Peter’s Basilica to deliver a blessing “to the City and to the World,” known in Italian as Urbi et Orbi.

 Rome Events in April